fireproofdiscord/FireproofBot/README.md

 Required

-This is used for registering commands with Discord using `npm register` and `npm dev-register`.
+This is used for registering commands with Discord using `npm run register` and `npm run dev-register`.
 It is the client ID of your specific bot account that you want to use, which can be found in the [Discord developer portal](https://discord.com/developers/applications) in the General Information tab of your bot, under `APPLICATION ID`.
 If you have developer mode enabled in your Discord client, you can also right click your bot and click `copy ID`, which will give you the same ID.
 It should look something like `906613644375257149`.
 ### githubToken
 Required<br>
 **KEEP SECRET**

-This is the personal access token for the Github account you want the bot to use.
+This is the personal access token for the GitHub account you want the bot to use.
 These can be generated under `Developer Settings -> Personal access tokens` in your account settings.
-If a malicious user gains access to it, they can use it to perform actions on the linked Github account according to the permissions you set.
+If a malicious user gains access to it, they can use it to perform actions on the linked GitHub account according to the permissions you set.
 A good safety measure to take is to only give your tokens the permissions they absolutely need.
 You can always generate a new one with more permissions.
 ### testGuildId
 Optional

 This is the ID of the Discord guild you want to use for testing.
 It can be found by enabling developer mode in your Discord client, right clicking the guild you want to use, and clicking `copy ID`.
-As it's only used in `npm dev-register`, it's not required, but it is highly recommended. `npm dev-register` deploys commands to the guild you give it the ID of, as long as it has the `application.commands` scope enabled in that guild.
-This is useful because global commands (deployed with `npm register`), are cached for 1 hour, which means they may not update in every guild immediately.
+As it's only used in `npm run dev-register`, it's not required, but it is highly recommended. `npm run dev-register` deploys commands to the guild you give it the ID of, as long as it has the `applications.commands` scope enabled in that guild.
+This is useful because global commands (deployed with `npm run register`), are cached for 1 hour, which means they may not update in every guild immediately.
 ### token
 Required<br>
 **KEEP SECRET**